-Our Board held 9 meetings during 2019 and acted through 19 written consents.
+Our Board held 9 meetings during 2021 and acted through 11 written consents.
 No member of our Board attended fewer than 75% of the aggregate of (i) the total number of meetings of the Board (held during the period for which he or she was a director) and (ii) the total number of meetings held by all committees of the Board on which such director served (held during the period that such director served).
 Members of our Board are invited and encouraged to attend our annual meeting of stockholders.
+All members of our Board attended last year's annual meeting.